Sign In / Sign Out

 How is ASU Prep Casa Grande High School associated with Grande Sports Academy?

-ASU Preparatory will provide instruction to the athletes at Barça Academy along with other students in the Casa Grande community who attend our high school.
+ASU Preparatory will provide instruction to the athletes at Barça Residency Academy along with other students in the Casa Grande community who attend our high school.
 Enrollment is on a first-come, first-serve basis.

 Will there be National Honor Society or other clubs?

-Clubs and extracurricular are important part of the ASU Prep culture.
+Clubs and extracurricular are an important part of the ASU Prep culture.
 All programs are determined by student interest.
 We have robotics, STEM club, yearbook, National Honor Society, Math League and student government.

 Does ASU Prep Academy require students to wear uniforms?